td-ideabox/ThoughtCycle-ORM/README.md

   $purchaseOrder->Sync();

   // To retrieve some data
-  $purchaseAmount = $purchaseOrder->get("purchase.purchase_amount");
+  $purchaseAmount = $purchaseOrder->get("purchase.purchase_amount"); // Since it has been synced, data from the columns of models base table, and any tables which have been updated, are cached in the model to avoid unnecesarry database hits.
   $apiHost = $purchaseOrder->get("purchase.api.host");
 ```

 This example is simple, but illustrates some very important points:
 * No boilerplate code to get related models.
-Example code would be writing functions such as getPurchase() and getApi(), which would require simple but unnecesary code.
+Example boiler code removed could be writing functions such as getPurchase() and getApi(), which would require simple but unnecesary code.
 * Schema is made clear in the code, ensuring places where joins are occuring is obvious.
-* Simple means to mutate database, no strange psuedo queries needed to do complex inserts and updates.
+* Simple manner to mutate database.